- Tooth pain can be prevented by practicing proper oral hygiene, including brushing, flossing, and rinsing your mouth.

 genetics.

 The gum and, sometimes, bone will have to be surgically opened.
-The tooth is removed and, while recovery may be painful, the problem will be gone in the long-term.
+The tooth is removed, and while recovery may be painful, the problem will be resolved in the long term.

 TMJ

-TMJ is a painful condition of the jaw.
-Discomfort is most prominent when patients open their mouth, usually during eating or yawning.
+Temporomandibular joint (TMJ) pain is often most prominent when patients open their mouths, usually during eating or yawning.
 The cause is often injury or inflammation of the temporomandibular joint.
-Treatment is very specific, so accurate diagnosis is key.
+Treatment is particular, so accurate diagnosis is key.

 If you suffer from TMJ or bruxism, your dentist might suggest a nightguard.